 - Oversampling a synthesizer will not work unless the oversampled container contains a Patch-Automator module.

-- "Ignore Program Change" does not work in 64-bit plugins.
+- "Ignore Program Change" on controls does not work in 64-bit plugins.
 This is because 64-bit plugins hold presets externally on disk.

 - 64-bit SynthEdit does not support loading VST Plugins into SynthEdit (32-bit does).

 New Graphics Code

 Older versions of SynthEdit were tied tightly to the Windows Platform.
 With the introduction of Mac support, SynthEdit needed a new graphics layer that worked on both Windows and Mac OSX.
 SynthEdit 1.2 introduced this new API called "GMPI-GUI".
 The new API is "virtualized", that is module developers need to write graphics code only once, and this code is portable to any operating system.

 This new API takes advantage of improvements in graphics technology by building on top of Microsoft DirectX.
 Graphics are now smooth (anti-aliased), fast (hardware accelerated) and resolution-independent (looks good on "retina" and "ultra-HD" displays).
 To ease the learning curve, and to reduce the overheads of virtualization GMPI-GUI's API is very similar to Microsoft Direct-2D.
 On Mac OSX, GMPI-GUI translates Direct-2D commands into the Mac graphics API (Core Graphics).

 Currently, GMPI-GUI is enabled only in 64-bit plugins.
 Working in SynthEdit you will still see the old graphics rendering.
 This provides excellent compatibility with your existing projects but can be confusing when your 64-bit plugin ends up drawing slightly different than it did in SynthEdit.